lamini-ai/meta-lamini-tuning-tutorial/README.md

-# Llama 3 Tuning Tutorial
+# Teaching Llama 3 how to query your Database

-This tuning tutorial uses the `nba_roster` database to tune a Llama 3 model.
+This repo and notebook `meta-lamini.ipynb` demonstrate how to tune Llama 3 to generate valid SQL queries to answer your questions.

+In this notebook we'll be using Lamini, an integrated platform for LLM inference and tuning.

-Head over to https://app.lamini.ai/account to get your api key.
+Head over to https://app.lamini.ai/account to get your free api key.

 You can authenticate by writing the following to a file `~/.lamini/configure.yaml`

 ```
 production:
     key: <YOUR-LAMINI-API-KEY>
 ```

+This tuning tutorial uses the `nba_roster` sqlite database to tune a Llama 3 model.